Memory aid

 Orbital headache

-The most widespread is a stimulus-response model based on the work of the biochemist and physiologist Hans Selye, who died in 1982.
-According to this model, stress is seen as a consequence of damaging physical, psychological and social influences (called “stressors” in the model), which trigger a largely identical reaction pattern in those affected.
-The aim of the reactions of the entire organism is to compensate for the disruptive influences, i.e. to adapt the organism to the stressors (general adaptation syndrome).
+The most widely used stimulus-response model is still based on the work of the biochemist and physiologist Hans Selye, who died in 1982.
+According to this model, stress is understood as a consequence of damaging physical, psychological, and social influences (called "stressors" in the model) that trigger a largely identical reaction pattern in those affected.
+The goal of the organism's overall reactions is to compensate for the disruptive influences, that is, to adapt the organism to the stressors (general adaptation syndrome).

-The stressors themselves can be anything: cold or heat, physical stress, the loss of a relative, the work situation and much more.
-For example, there is a scale on which various critical life events are ranked in terms of their stress-inducing potency, called the “social change assessment scale.”
-However, it should be noted that only average values are included in this scale.
-However, how each individual reacts to such stress-inducing events can be completely different, as everyone perceives something different as “stressful”.
-What is already stressful for one person - such as meeting new people - is a welcome change for another.
-So it also depends on the rating.
-Regardless, the scale gives a good overview of what may be perceived as stressful by many.
+The stressors themselves can be anything: cold or heat, physical exertion, the loss of a loved one, work situations, and much more.
+For example, there's a scale that ranks various critical life events according to their stress-inducing potential, the so-called "Social Change Rating Scale."
+However, it's important to note that this scale only incorporates average values.
+How each individual reacts to such stressful events can vary significantly, as everyone perceives something different as "stressful."
+What one person finds stressful—such as meeting new people—might be a welcome change for another.
+It all comes down to perception.
+Regardless, the scale provides a good overview of what many people might experience as stressful.

 Stress doesn't have to be stressful

-However, in everyday life there are a whole range of different stress experiences that are not included in the scale.
-This could be, for example, a telephone ringing at an unexpected moment, constantly changing lighting conditions or even the famous fly on the wall.
-These everyday stressors can only develop into significant factors when taken together.
+However, daily life presents a whole range of diverse stress experiences that are not included in the scale.
+These can include, for example, a phone ringing unexpectedly, constantly changing lighting conditions, or even the proverbial fly on the wall.
+These everyday stressors can only develop into significant factors when they accumulate.

-In addition, positive experiences in everyday life are very important in order to compensate for such minor stressful experiences.
-In this way, positive experiences can outweigh small stressors that would otherwise add up.
-This can be good news, a bouquet of flowers or simply the experience of having a good night's sleep.
+Furthermore, positive experiences in everyday life are very important for compensating for such minor stressors.
+Positive experiences can offset small stressors that would otherwise accumulate.
+This could be good news, a bouquet of flowers, or simply the feeling of having had a good night's sleep.

-In addition to the actual stressful situation and its assessment, what is also important is the individual's ability to influence the stressful situation and to develop possible behavioral strategies in order to prevent a certain situation from degenerating into stress in the first place (coping skills).
+In addition to the actual stressful situation and its evaluation, the individual's ability to influence the stressful situation and develop possible behavioral strategies to prevent a particular situation from escalating into stress in the first place (coping skills) is also important.

 When does stress trigger migraines?

-Stress, strain and emotional influences are most often cited by migraine sufferers as triggering or aggravating factors for migraine attacks.
-Systematic studies show that it is not the absolute level of stress - i.e. the degree of stress, so to speak - that is important, but rather sudden changes in the level of stress.
-Accordingly, two conditional sequences can be drawn, viz
+Stress, strain, and emotional influences are most frequently cited by migraine patients as triggering or aggravating factors for migraine attacks.
+Systematic studies show that it is not the absolute stress level—that is, the degree of stress—that matters, but rather sudden changes in the stress level.
+Accordingly, two consequences of conditions can be identified, namely

-demarcate.
-If it is possible to reduce the level difference between the relaxed normal state and stress, then the frequency of attacks should actually also be reduced.
-And that is exactly the case.
-There is no doubt that relaxation techniques such as progressive muscle relaxation and planning a regular daily routine are among the most important components of non-medicinal migraine therapy.
+To differentiate between the two, one can conclude that if it is possible to reduce the difference in levels between a relaxed, normal state and stress, then the frequency of attacks should also decrease.
+And that is precisely the case.
+Therefore, relaxation techniques such as progressive muscle relaxation and planning a regular daily routine are undoubtedly among the most important components of non-pharmacological migraine therapy.

 Most migraine attacks are triggered either in the early morning or in the afternoon.
-A connection with the sleep-wake rhythm is of course intensively discussed.
-According to individual case reports, migraines without aura in particular are linked to sleep patterns.
-If you sleep for a short time, it is only when you reach deeper sleep stages, such as REM phase 3 and REM phase 4, that migraine attacks are triggered.
-Accordingly, particularly long and deep sleep phases at night are said to be able to trigger migraine attacks on the days in question.
+A connection to the sleep-wake cycle is therefore naturally a subject of intense discussion.
+According to anecdotal reports, a link to sleep patterns is particularly evident in migraine without aura.
+With short sleep durations, it is only upon reaching deeper sleep stages, especially REM phases 3 and 4, that migraine attacks are triggered.
+Accordingly, particularly long and deep sleep phases at night are also thought to be capable of initiating migraine attacks on the days in question.

-After falling asleep, you first gradually “go down” into the deepest deep sleep phase (non-REM sleep).
-About 80 to 90 minutes after falling asleep, we enter the first REM sleep phase (REM = rapid eye movement), in which we dream particularly intensively.
-This phase lasts about five to ten minutes and is followed again by a descent into deep sleep.
-Depending on the length of the night's sleep, we get four to five of these cycles of non-REM/REM sleep, with the depth of the non-REM phases decreasing and the length of the REM phases increasing.
+After falling asleep, we gradually descend into the deepest sleep phase (non-REM sleep).
+About 80 to 90 minutes after falling asleep, we enter the first REM sleep phase (REM = rapid eye movement), during which we dream particularly vividly.
+This phase lasts approximately five to ten minutes and is followed by another descent into deep sleep.
+Depending on the length of the night's sleep, we experience four to five of these non-REM/REM sleep cycles, with the depth of the non-REM phases decreasing and the length of the REM phases increasing.

-Although these data are not proven by controlled studies - they are just individual case reports - there is still a lot more that supports a connection between sleep and migraines.
-For example, the fact that when migraines are linked to certain days of the week, Saturday occurs most frequently as a migraine day.
-An important reason for this could be that people get up later on Saturday or go to bed later on Friday.
+Although this data is not supported by controlled studies – it consists only of anecdotal reports – there is still much more that suggests a connection between sleep and migraines.
+For example, when migraines are linked to specific days of the week, Saturday is the most frequently affected day.
+An important reason for this could be that people tend to get up later on Saturdays and go to bed later on Fridays.

-Of course, such monocausal explanation attempts can be masked by other conditions.
-This includes, in particular, relaxation and changing food intake on the weekend, including coffee consumption.
-These diverse variables show that monocausal thinking makes little sense when looking for triggers of migraine attacks.
-Nevertheless, it seems sensible to keep the potential trigger of the sleep-wake rhythm in mind and to further systematically research it.
+Of course, such monocausal explanations can be masked by other factors.
+These include, in particular, relaxation and altered dietary habits on weekends, including coffee consumption.
+These diverse variables demonstrate that monocausal thinking is of little use when searching for triggers of migraine attacks.
+Nevertheless, it seems worthwhile to keep the potential trigger of the sleep-wake cycle in mind and to investigate it systematically further.

 From alcohol to citrus fruits

-Food is often viewed as a potent trigger for migraine attacks, not only by the general public but also by doctors.
-However, we have to be very, very careful when assessing the extent to which foods actually represent trigger factors.
-I don't want to give the impression that I don't take patients' opinions seriously.
-The opposite is the case.
-I just want to sensitize you to the fact that prejudices can easily creep in here and then resurface on a very widespread basis.
-It's understandable that when it comes to a condition as debilitating as migraines, one would like to believe any simple explanation.
-Unfortunately, migraines are not that simple.
-Therefore, please try to remain as objective as possible - and this basically applies to all aspects and triggers of migraines - if someone wants to explain Columbus' egg to you.
+Foods are frequently considered potent triggers for migraine attacks, not only by the general public but also by doctors.
+However, we must be very, very careful when assessing the extent to which foods actually constitute trigger factors.
+I certainly don't want to give the impression that I don't take patients' opinions seriously.
+Quite the opposite.
+I simply want to make you aware that prejudices can easily creep in here, which then resurface in a very widespread way.
+It's understandable that with such a debilitating condition as migraine, one would like to believe any simple explanation.
+But unfortunately, migraine is not that simple.
+Therefore, please try—and this basically applies to all aspects and triggers of migraine—to remain as objective as possible when someone tries to explain the big picture to you.

-Around 20 percent of all migraine sufferers report that food-related trigger factors play a role in them, particularly alcohol.
-As a rule, this applies to all alcoholic drinks.
-A few think it's just certain alcoholic drinks, especially red wine and sparkling wine.
+Approximately 20 percent of all migraine patients report that dietary triggers play a role, with alcohol being particularly common.
+This usually applies to all alcoholic beverages.
+A few believe it's only certain alcoholic drinks, especially red wine and sparkling wine.

-What is interesting is that it is often not just the alcoholic drink that plays a role, but also and above all the time of day at which it is consumed.
-There are people for whom, for example, champagne after 8 p.m. has no consequences, but in the early afternoon when saying goodbye to a work colleague there is almost a 100 percent chance of triggering a migraine attack.
+What's interesting is that it's often not just the alcoholic beverage itself that plays a role, but also, and especially, the time of day at which it's consumed.
+For example, some people experience no adverse effects from sparkling wine after 8 p.m., while drinking it in the early afternoon when saying goodbye to a colleague almost certainly triggers a migraine attack.

-It is currently not possible to link the triggering of migraine attacks to a specific substance with certainty.
-It is possible that the situation here is similar to the triggering of migraine attacks by alcohol: it is not the food alone, but the time and type of food intake that must be held responsible for triggering migraine attacks.
+At present, it is not possible to definitively link the triggering of migraine attacks to a specific substance.
+However, the situation may be similar to that of alcohol triggering migraine attacks: not the food itself, but rather the timing and type of food consumption must be responsible for triggering migraine attacks.
 The usual other suspects

-The spice enhancer glutamate was blamed for the so-called Chinese restaurant syndrome.
-However, a controlled study in a double-blind design has now been carried out, which was unable to confirm the trigger glutamate for Chinese restaurant syndrome, which was previously accepted by headache researchers.
-This fact also shows once again how careful one must be when interpreting individual factors.
+The so-called Chinese restaurant syndrome was blamed on the flavor enhancer glutamate.
+However, a controlled, double-blind study has since been conducted that failed to confirm glutamate as the trigger for Chinese restaurant syndrome, a theory previously accepted by headache researchers.
+This fact underscores once again how cautious one must be when interpreting individual factors.

 Coffee: A small ray of hope

-One finding is now quite well supported by studies: the connection between caffeine and migraine attacks.
-A double-blind, randomized cross-over study showed that in subjects who normally drink up to six cups of coffee a day, taking decaffeinated coffee was actually associated with an increased likelihood of migraine attacks.
-The headache usually begins the first day after eliminating caffeine and has a median duration of two to three days.
+One finding is now quite well supported by studies: the link between caffeine and migraine attacks.
+A double-blind, randomized crossover study showed that in participants who normally drink up to six cups of coffee a day, consuming decaffeinated coffee was indeed associated with an increased likelihood of migraine attacks.
+The headaches typically begin on the first day after abstaining from caffeine and have an average duration of two to three days.

-Double-blind, randomized cross-over studies – what is that actually?
-Double blind means that neither the examiner, i.e. the person who administers the preparation, nor the test person, knows whether it is a real preparation or a dummy preparation (placebo) that is free of active ingredients.
-This is intended to prevent the examiner from unconsciously influencing the test subject.
-Randomized means that the assignment to the respective treatment is made by randomly selecting the test subjects.
-And the term “cross-over” means that the test subjects not only receive either preparation A or B, but also both preparations one after the other at a certain time interval.
-Such studies are highly valued among researchers because they exclude numerous possible sources of error.
+Double-blind, randomized crossover studies – what exactly are they?
+Double-blind means that neither the investigator (the person administering the treatment, for example) nor the test subject knows whether it is the actual treatment or an inactive placebo.
+This is to prevent the investigator from unconsciously influencing the test subject.
+Randomized means that the assignment to each treatment is made by randomly selecting the test subjects.
+And the term "crossover" means that the test subjects do not receive either treatment A or B, but rather both treatments consecutively at certain intervals.
+Such studies are highly valued by researchers because they eliminate numerous potential sources of error.

 Medications can also trigger migraines

-Headaches are reported as an undesirable side effect for a large number of medications.
-Unfortunately, it is currently unclear whether the respective headaches are actually migraine attacks or just symptomatic headaches due to an acute or chronic effect of the substance in question.
+Headaches are listed as an unwanted side effect for a large number of medications.
+However, it is currently unclear whether these headaches are actually migraine attacks or merely symptomatic headaches resulting from an acute or chronic effect of the respective substance.

-A number of studies have now been carried out on nitric oxide - which is released in the body, for example, by medications for high blood pressure and poor blood flow to the heart.
-These indicate that the substance is actually able to trigger headache attacks that are at least similar to migraine attacks.
+A number of studies have now been conducted on nitric oxide – which is released in the body, for example, from medications for high blood pressure and reduced blood flow to the heart.
+These studies indicate that the substance is indeed capable of triggering headache attacks that are at least similar to migraine attacks.

-Medications that often lead to headaches include, in particular, estrogens, ergot alkaloids, caffeine, indomethacin (e.g. used for arthritis, spinal problems or menstrual cramps), reserpine (against high blood pressure), nifedipine (against high blood pressure and angina pectoris) and dipyridamole (prevention of strokes, according to Heart attack).
+Medications that frequently cause headaches include estrogens, ergot alkaloids, caffeine, indomethacin (e.g., used for arthritis, spinal disorders, or menstrual cramps), reserpine (for high blood pressure), nifedipine (for high blood pressure and angina pectoris), and dipyridamole (for stroke prevention after a heart attack).

-Weather factors are viewed by the population as particularly important in triggering migraine attacks.
-Migraine sufferers living in southern Germany particularly blame the hairdryer.
-From a scientific point of view, however, the picture looks somewhat different: To date, there are no serious studies that would prove a connection between weather situations and the triggering of migraine attacks.
-There are also indirect reasons that speak against this supposedly high importance of weather situations as a trigger: the broad agreement in the frequency of migraines in different countries around the world and, in particular, the great agreement worldwide in the frequency of headache days per month or year.
+Weather factors are widely considered to play a significant role in triggering migraine attacks.
+Migraine sufferers living in southern Germany particularly blame the Foehn wind.
+However, from a scientific perspective, the picture is somewhat different: To date, there are no reliable studies that prove a link between weather conditions and the onset of migraine attacks.
+Furthermore, there are indirect reasons that argue against this supposedly high importance of weather conditions as a trigger: The largely consistent prevalence of migraines across different countries worldwide, and especially the high degree of global agreement in the number of headache days per month or year.

-If you analyze in more detail how migraine attacks relate to weather mechanisms, it becomes apparent that only a small proportion of migraine attacks can be associated with specific weather conditions.
+A more detailed analysis of how migraine attacks relate to weather mechanisms reveals that only a small proportion of migraine attacks can be linked to specific weather conditions.

-Even if the data on this is still not clear, it must be noted that particularly sensitive people can react to rapidly changing weather conditions with migraine attacks.
+Even though the data on this is still not entirely clear, it must be noted that particularly sensitive people can indeed react to rapidly changing weather conditions with migraine attacks.

 Hormonal changes

-Especially in women with migraines, the connection with hormonal fluctuations during the menstrual cycle is obvious and is mentioned again and again by women.
-In fact, this connection does exist, although not to the extent that is commonly assumed.
-Shortly before menstrual bleeding, both estrogen levels and progesterone levels decrease.
-What is certain is that it is precisely this drop in estrogen that triggers migraine attacks in around five percent of women affected by migraines.
-A connection with progesterone and the other hormones of the cycle (follicle-stimulating hormone, luteinizing hormone) could not be found.
+Especially in women with migraines, the connection to hormonal fluctuations during the menstrual cycle is obvious and frequently mentioned by women.
+This connection does indeed exist, although not to the extent commonly assumed.
+Shortly before menstruation, both estrogen and progesterone levels drop.
+It is certain that this drop in estrogen is the trigger for migraine attacks in about five percent of women affected by migraines.
+No connection has been found with progesterone or the other hormones of the cycle (follicle-stimulating hormone, luteinizing hormone).

-Nobody is perfect, especially not when it comes to remembering possible trigger factors for individual migraine attacks.
-Therefore, please use the trigger factor checklist in the migraine passport (see download box at the top right) to record all relevant facts.
-If you consider other factors than those listed to be important, please be sure to include them.
+Nobody's perfect, especially when it comes to remembering potential triggers for individual migraine attacks.
+Therefore, please use the trigger factor checklist in your migraine passport (see the download box in the upper right corner) to record all relevant facts.
+If you consider any factors other than those listed to be important, please be sure to include them.